petya-/twitter-app/README.md

 Service can be found on [Azure](http://wordcounterservice.azurewebsites.net/WordCounter?wsdl)

-## Installing the REST WebService
+## Using the REST WebService

-Explain how to run the application
+To filter a message, send the service a HTTP POST request with a message in the body as plain text.

-Filtering a message:
+Details:
 ```
 Request type: POST
 URL: https://twitterfilterservice.azurewebsites.net/VeggieFilter